 And yet, AI therapist tools and software can be valuable for supporting and augmenting care provided to clients, potentially improving the quality of and access to mental health services (Minerva & Giubilini, 2023).

-For the moment at least, the role of AI in therapy is best seen as complementary, providing additional resources and support while leaving the core therapeutic relationship and decision-making to human professionals (Koutsouleris et al., 2022).
+For the moment, the role of AI in therapy is best seen as complementary, providing additional resources and support while leaving the core therapeutic relationship and decision-making to human professionals (Koutsouleris et al., 2022).
+But this may be starting to shift.

 What Does the Future Hold for AI Therapy?